IvanRychkov/toads/README.md

-# ds_helpers
-Helpers for Data Science projects.

-Mostly contains Matplotlib wrappers for convenient use.
+# Toads 🐸 - "TO Assist in Data Science"
+Classes and functions written to help with Data Science workflow in different ways.